Clinical advice on West Nile virus including symptoms, diagnosis and epidemiology.

 Although the reservoir of WNV is birds, the virus can be transmitted to humans and horses via mosquitoes, mainly Culex species.

 WNV was first detected in the West Nile district of Uganda in 1937 and the first large outbreak in Europe occurred in Romania in 1996.
 Cases have been identified in several countries across Europe including France, Italy, Portugal and Spain.
-See ECDC map.
+See weekly updates on cases in Europe.

 Risk to the UK

 To date, locally acquired WNV infection has not been reported in the UK, although there have been occasional cases of travel-associated infection.
 Historically, therefore, the main risk of WNV for UK residents has been for those travelling abroad.

 However, in 2010 the mosquito Culex modestus was detected in the UK for the first time since 1944.
 This mosquito species is the principle bridge vector (responsible for transmission between birds, horses and humans) for WNV in Southern Europe.
 This finding may increase the risk of WNV being transmitted in the UK.

 The map below shows where these mosquitoes have been detected.
 Mosquito surveillance activities indicate that they are now established on the land adjoining either side of the Thames estuary.
 Surveillance of other parts of the UK is ongoing but to date C. modestus has not been detected elsewhere in England.